eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     gets a pong

   * The **Size** of the data that is exchanged.
 This is specified through the [Size S] option.
-Using the default built-in topic, 12 bytes (an integer key, an integer sequence number, and an empty sequence of bytes). are sent every time.
-The size is "as small as possible" by default, depending on the size of the topic it defaults to
+Using the built-in default topic, 12 bytes (an integer key, an integer sequence number, and an empty sequence of bytes) are sent every time.
+The size is "as small as possible" by default, depending on the default topic size.

   * The **Listening** mode, which can either be ``waitset`` based or ``Listener`` Callbacks modes.
 In the waitset mode the *ddsperf*